Delaney Collins

-Delaney Collins (born May 2, 1977) is a Canadian retired ice hockey player and coach.
+Delaney Collins (born May 2, 1977) is a Canadian ice hockey coach and former player.
+She played for the New Westminster Lightning, Calgary Oval X-Treme, Strathmore Rockies, and Brampton Thunder.

+She was a three-time Abby Hoffman Cup national champion with Calgary.
+She also won NWHL and WWHL playoff titles with Calgary.

 She announced her retirement from international play on August 23, 2011.

 Playing career

-Collins was a member of the Calgary Oval X-Treme in 2007 and 2008, as the team won the WWHL crown in both years.

-University
+University career

 In 1998, she played with the Concordia Stingers of the CIAU.
 The Stingers won the 1998 CIAU championship and Collins was named to the CIAU All-Canadian team.
 Collins played with the University of Alberta Pandas women's ice hockey program from 2003 to 2005.
 She won the CIS National Championship with the Pandas in 2004.
 Collins assisted on the game-winning goal scored by Danielle Bourgeois in the 2004 CIS National Championship game.

-Esso Nationals
+Club career

 She participated in numerous Esso Women's Nationals.
 Her first experience was in 1999 when she played with Team British Columbia (the team was from New Westminster).
 The following year, she would play with Team Alberta and win a bronze medal.

-In 2001, 2003 and 2007, Collins was part of the gold medal winning Team Alberta roster.
+Collins won her first Abby Hoffman Cup in 2001.
+She won her second national title two years later.

+She won her third national title in 2007 when Calgary beat the Etobicoke Dolphins.
+She scored for Calgary in the 2007 Abby Hoffman Cup Final.